-Here I am writing the last chapter of our five day trip to Cambodia, before going back to Thailand to enjoy our well-deserved relaxing part of the trip, on the heavenly beaches of Koh Kood.
+Here I am writing the last chapter of our five-day trip to Cambodia, before going back to Thailand to enjoy the relaxing part of the trip, on the heavenly beaches of Koh Kood.

-On our last day of visiting the temples we have seen the Angkor Thom complex, the Baphuon, the Preah Khan and we’ve also seen the sunset from the top of one of them (if I remember right it was the Pre Rup temple).
-It was very funny because while there someone called me: “Camilla?!” and I was like “Who the hell knows me on the top of a temple, at sunset time, in Angkor, Cambodia?!”
+On our last day of visiting the temples we have seen the Angkor Thom complex, the Baphuon, the Preah Khan and we’ve also seen the sunset from the top of one of them (if I remember correctly, it was the Pre Rup temple).
+It was very funny because while there someone called: “Camilla?!” and I was like “Who the hell knows me on top of a temple, at sunset time, in Angkor, Cambodia?!”

 I was very happy to have experienced both the sunrise and the sunset in Angkor, as every respectable guide says they are unmissable.
-I would recommend experiencing both, even if I think I liked the sunset better (but maybe that’s just because I’m not an early bird…Ahah!)
+I recommend experiencing both, even if I think I liked the sunset better (but maybe that’s just because I’m not an early bird…)

 On our way to the Angkor Thom we have seen a man riding an elephant, he must use it to sell elephant rides to the tourists.
 I found that extremely sad, because after visiting Maerim Elephant Sanctuary in Chiang Mai ( http://maerimelephantsanctuary.com ) I knew that these animals are not meant to be ridden.
-I still would never have ridden an elephant before visiting the sanctuary, but after going there I learned that their backs are not fit to hold weights and the “training” to get an elephant to accept someone on their back involves being hurt with hooks and beaten.
-Please, when you travel think about the way you spend your money, because remember: when there is demand, the offer increases.
+I still would have never ridden an elephant, but after visiting the sanctuary I learned that their backs are not fit to hold weights and the “training” to get an elephant to accept a human on their back involves being hurt with hooks and beaten.
+When you travel think about the way you spend your money, please, because where there is demand, there is offer (WOW.
+Can you tell I did an economy course in university?).
 I wish nobody would ride elephants anymore nowadays.
-You can visit Angkor on a bicycle, on a van, on a tuk tuk (like we did), on a rickshaw or on a car!
+You can visit Angkor on foot, on a bicycle, on a van, on a tuk tuk, on a rickshaw or in a car!
 Why exploiting a poor elephant?

 I really loved this end to the day: the temple that you reach through this elevated walkway is very different from the other ones.
-It was also a very quiet time.
+It was also a very quiet time of the day.